More In This Category

 View Transcript

 Los Angeles, CA personal injury attorney Narbeh Shirvanian talks about how pain and suffering damages are determined in a lawsuit.
-The calculation of pain and suffering damages lacks a clear-cut answer.
-Jury instruction KC 395a delineates general damages, encompassing past and future pain, suffering, emotional distress, loss of enjoyment of life, disfigurement, and humiliation.
-Substantiating these damages often relies on testimony from impartial individuals familiar with the plaintiff, such as neighbors or coworkers.
+He states that calculating pain and suffering damages is not an exact science.
+In California, jury instruction KC 395a outlines general damages, which include past and future pain and suffering, emotional distress, loss of enjoyment of life, disfigurement, and humiliation.
+Establishing these damages often relies on testimony from unbiased individuals familiar with the plaintiff, such as neighbors, coworkers, or acquaintances.